jorgegv/rage1/doc/MAPGEN.md

   The check-map can be compared to the original Main Map PNG to verify that all BTILEs, ITEMs and HOTZONEs have been correctly identified.

-- Alternatively, the Main Map may not have screen-switch HOTZONEs drawn, and instead rely on MAPGEN's hability to identify automatically.
-Here is the alternative version without screen-switch HOTZONEs:
+- Alternatively, the Main Map may not have screen-switching HOTZONEs drawn, and instead rely on MAPGEN's hability to identify them automatically.
+  Here is the alternative version of the Main Map without screen-switching
+  HOTZONEs:

 ![](img/test-map-3x2-screens-24x16-no-switch-hotzones.png)